breindy/autoCraigslistScraper/README.md

 3. Design of react form, animations, etc
 4. Overall Stack Architecture Diagram (for future reference frontend -> backend -> cloud)
 5. Research more sms options (free)
+- went with Twilio Trial Account for now and set up a basic endpoint to send text message